-Do note that U.S. boarding schools require students to write multiple essays and parents to write multiple statements; whereas no writing is necessary for the UK.
-Usually, the U.S. advisors spend countless hours each year working closely with students and parents to ensure they have well crafted essays that really puts our students’ and their families’ best foot forward.
+Do note that US boarding schools require students to write multiple essays and parents to write multiple statements.
+Usually, the US advisors spend countless hours each year working closely with students and parents to ensure they have well-crafted essays that really puts our students’ and their families’ best foot forward.
 So don’t underestimate the amount of time and effort needed for them!

 One last tip is to remember that Jessie will be spending a few of her critical teenage years at boarding school, so finding the best fit environment for her is key.
 We highly recommend visiting some U.S. and UK schools to help her understand where she would feel most comfortable in.

-U.K. boarding schools do not require applicants to take the IELTS exam, but may ask international students to sit another English ability test, such as the UKiset.
+UK boarding schools do not require applicants to take the IELTS exam, but may ask international students to sit another English ability test, such as the UKiset.

-This article was originally published as “Q&A: Differences in U.S. and U.K. Boarding Schools Applications” on SCMP Education Post.
+This original version of this article was published as “Q&A: Differences in U.S. and U.K. Boarding Schools Applications” on SCMP Education Post.